spdx/tools-golang/CONTRIBUTING.md

 This indicates that the contribution is made pursuant to the [Developer Certificate of Origin (DCO)](https://developercertificate.org/), a copy of which is included below.

+## Test coverage

+Since this library is intended to be relied upon by other tools to work with SPDX data, we are aiming to ensure that it is and remains well-tested.

+PRs with new code should include corresponding test files, and should continue to pass existing tests.
+Unit tests for `foo.go` should be placed in `foo_test.go`.
+Test data files and folders should be placed in the top-level `testdata/` folder.

+To run the test suite, from the top-level directory run: `go test ./v0/...`

 ## License information

 New **code files** should include a [short-form SPDX ID](https://spdx.org/ids) at the top, indicating the project license for code, which is Apache-2.0 OR GPL-2.0-or-later.
 This should look like the following: